IBM Workplace

 Due to technical constraints, we simplified the new redesign.
 Now, Manuel can see what his teams are up to and where he is needed.
 Even though much of data visualization work didn’t make it into the final product, I enjoyed developing my data viz skills.

 Every project and team teaches me something new about design.
-Here’s what went well, what went wrong, and what I learned while creating the team performance page:
+Here’s what I learned creating the team performance page:

 For good collaboration results, tap into others’ passion.
-Not everyone on the team will have a design background, but good product design work comes from an underlying passion for solving the problem at hand.
+Not everyone on the team has a design background, but good product design comes from an underlying passion for problem solving.
 Instead of getting irritated with development adding new features without consulting design, I pulled them into the design process itself.

 Don’t take more than two minutes on a low-fidelity concept.
-Freeing myself from getting too hung up on details during the low-fi stage allowed me to rapidly prototype dozens of ideas in only a few hours.
-From there, I was able to hone in on what would really work.
+Freeing myself from getting hung up on details during the low-fi stage allowed me to rapidly prototype dozens of ideas in only a few hours.

 Teammates make excellent research resources.
-Due to time and team constraints, I did not get the amount of user research I would have liked on this project.
-Instead, I had to adapt—reading articles on being an effective manager, asking my own manager, and seeing critique from the team helped me finesse all of my ideas.
+Due to time and team constraints, I did not get the user research I would have liked on this project.
+I adapted—reading articles on effective management, asking my own manager, and critique from the team helped me finesse my ideas.